dennisXZX/web-developer-notes/Performance.md

 Following is a list of things you can do to optimize your web app.

-- Use [minifier](https://www.minifier.org/) to minimize JS and CSS code
+- Use [minifier](https://www.minifier.org/) to minimize JS and CSS code, and also run Gzip on the minified files

 - Minimize images
   - Use PNG for transparency, GIF for animation, JPEG for colorful images, SVG for icons, logos and illustrations